julioolvr/blog/source/posts/2016-06-16-telegram-bot-fsm-async-await.md

 }
 ```

 That should do the trick, right?
 Well, yes.
+But the code is (maybe arguably) harder to read than if it were synchronous.
+We
-But what if the code could look more like this:
+have some nesting when the algorithm is basically a `while` loop.
+So what if the code could look more like this:

 ```js
 respondTo(message) {